klieth/klieth.github.io/_posts/2014-05-08-arm-kernel.markdown

 	bne .loop
 {% endhighlight %}

 Here's the actual loop.
 The program jumps to `.entry`, grabbing a character from the string and testing if it's the NULL character which identifies the end of the string.
 If not, jumps back to `.loop`.
 There, it pushes the character to the serial port and the current character in the string is incremented and the process starts over.
-After the loop is done, we proceed can then proceed into the infinite waiting loop.
+After the loop is done, we can then proceed into the infinite waiting loop.

 Running this with QEMU produces a line on stdout saying `Hello, World!`.
 Perfect!